A/B Testing for Emails: Simple Steps to Optimize Your 2024 Campaigns

 Overgeneralizing Results

-As another example, you may discover that a large call-to-action button in a specific button color embedded in your email was the most effective way to increase website traffic and sales.
+For example, you may discover that a large call-to-action button in a specific button color embedded in your email was the most effective way to increase website traffic and sales.
+Do not use this result to assume you should replace all other links with something similar or redesign your website menu to match the same aesthetic.

 Ignoring Small Gains

-So, you’ve noticed that you received three more sales per week using an embedded call-to-action button.
-That’s not a lot, so why bother going to the effort of adding this button to your emails?
+You notice three more sales per week coming in via using an embedded call-to-action button.
+That’s not a lot, so should you go through the trouble of adding this button to other emails?

 Changing Test Parameters Midway

-If you have decided on the parameters of your A/B test (eg, personalization level or image placement), stick to them.
-Changing test parameters midway can greatly impact your results and cause all your data to be inaccurate.
+If you have decided on the parameters of your A/B test (eg, personalization level or image placement), stick with them throughout the entirety of the process.
+Changing parameters midway means your results lose their purpose.

 Forgetting Mobile Users

-In this day and age, more and more people are checking their emails exclusively on their smartphones.
+More and more people only interact with their inboxes on their smartphones.
 Don’t forget to consider mobile users when it comes to your A/B testing.
+Ensure that:

 Failing to Document Results

-A/B testing can be time-consuming and can be used for every little thing.
-Trust your instincts and judgment, and reserve A/B testing for significant changes.
+A/B testing can be a time-consuming process and shouldn’t be used for every little thing.
+Trust your instincts and judgment, and reserve A/B testing for significant changes, those that will have the biggest impact on conversions.

 Not Prioritizing Tests